Space Odyssey (TV series): Sets, costumes and spacecraft

 Most of the sets used in Space Odyssey were constructed by WonderWorks, a Los Angeles-based setbuilding company familiar with space movies.
 WonderWorks had previously worked on productions such as Apollo 13 (1995), From the Earth to the Moon (1998), Space Cowboys (2000), The Core (2003) and The Day After Tomorrow (2004).
-A set modelled on the International Space Station, previously used in The Day After Tomorrow was used in Space Odyssey, adated for the lab areas of the Pegasus.
+A set modelled on the International Space Station, previously used in The Day After Tomorrow was used in Space Odyssey, adapted for the lab areas of the Pegasus.
 The command centre of the Pegasus was a modified cockpit of a Space Shuttle.
 The sets were shipped from the United States to London and constructed at two studios.
 Some portions were later taken to Russia and re-built on board a reduced-gravity aircraft so that the actors could film while weightless.

 The costumes used in the series were supplied by Global Effects, a Hollywood costume house that had also supplied space suits for Apollo 13, Contact (1997), Deep Impact (1998), Armageddon (1998), From the Earth to the Moon and Space Cowboys.
 In addition to the space suits from Global Effects, some scenes made use of real cosmonaut space suits; the producers believe that Space Odyssey was the first drama TV production to make use of real space suits.
 In addition to these authentic space suits, several props used in Space Odyssey were also real products developed for missions aboard the International Space Station, supplied to the production team by the European Space Agency and Roscosmos.

 The spacecraft of Space Odyssey were designed by series consultant David Baker, engineers at the European Aeronautic Defence and Space Company (a real manufacturer of spacecraft) and the Art Department of the production team.
 Every spacecraft shown was designed to adhere to strict principles of spacecraft design and were based on technologies and designs already being researched at NASA.
 The Pegasus, for instance, incorporates a magnetic shield, a technology which at the time of production was already being experimented with at NASA.